bencornelis/link_feed/README.md

-## LinkFeed
+## Monsters

-Link aggregator/community forum based loosely on [hubski](https://hubski.com/).
+Link aggregator site based loosely on [Hacker News](https://news.ycombinator.com/) and [hubski](https://hubski.com/).

 https://blooming-mesa-35436.herokuapp.com/

 ### Features

 * CRUD operations on posts and comments
+* posts can be ranked by score or time
-* posts can be filtered by time, shares, or tags
+* posts are tagged with multiple tags and can be filtered by tag
 * users can follow other users
 * users can share posts with followers
-* user feed consisting of posts that have been shared or posted by their followees.
+* user feed consisting of posts that have been shared by a user's followees

 ### About